IshKevin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 $ 6-third_line for moving to thirdline
 $ 7-file contain script that creat file
 $ 8-cwd_state contain script to write in file
 $ 9-duplicate_last_line contain script for duplicate last line
+$ 10-no_more_js contain script that delete all js file